 , the withholding taxes

 are applied to companies as well as natural persons.
-The dividends received from Norwegian companies by foreign investors are taxed at the standard rate of 25 %.
+The good news is that Norway doesn't charge withholding taxes for interests or royalties.
+Only the dividends received from Norwegian companies by foreign investors are taxed at the standard rate of 25 %.
 The due withholding tax

 amount for dividends is calculated after the distributing company submits a withholding tax return